di-marko/27-word-counter-in-book/README.md

 - Left column is the word
 - Middle column represents the frequency of that word in the book, or a file.
-- The right column is for you to write the translation/synonyms/comments/etc., if such need arises.
+- The right column is for you to write the translation/synonyms/comments/etc., if such need arises.<br/>

 ![Generated PDF](readme_images/image-6.png)